The options at Settings > Channels > Engagement Rules & Categories allows you to control limits on messages sent to subscribers.

-Cooldown defines how long after the limit has been reached can the end-user be contacted again.
+Cooldown defines how long after sending a message until the end-user can be contacted again.

 Click Save to create your new category.

-Global suppression conditions supersede all other rules (engagement categories and campaign level segmentation) and when enabled, must be met.
+Global suppression conditions supersede all other rules (engagement categories and campaign level segmentation) and, when enabled, must be met.
 It allows you to exclude users who don't meet these conditions (which are based on attributes).

-For instance, if you want to exclude users who have deleted their account, and you are capturing this information by an attribute called
+For instance, if you want to exclude users who have deleted their account and capture this information by an attribute called

 account_deleted, you could configure global suppression conditions by adding a condition that

-true.
-This means that any recipients that have
+.
+This means that any recipients that have account_deleted

-true, or that don't have this attribute set won't receive campaigns.
+with atrue` value or don't have this attribute set won't receive campaigns.